Bootstrapping Fisher Market Equilibrium and First-Price Pacing Equilibrium: Proofs

 in $\ell^\infty ( K)$ for any compact $K \in \Rn$.
 Next we study the asymptotic distribution of $T^b$.

-where the last line follows due to $\betast$ lying in the interior of $\Rnp$, and a bootstrap version of continuous mapping theorem; see Theorem 10.8 in \citet{kosorok2008introduction}.
+where the last line follows due to $\betast$ lying in the interior of $\Rnp$, and a bootstrap version of extended continuous mapping theorem; see Proposition 10.7 in \citet{kosorok2008introduction}.
 We can see for each draw of $G$, we have the dominance relationship $T^{b,\infty} \geq T$.
 We conclude the $(1-\alpha)$-quantile of $T^{b,\infty}$ is greater than or equal to that of $T$.

 The claim that when $\kappa = \infty$, $T^{b} \topw T^\infty$ is obvious. \begin{remark} One could also use the statistic